alexOlaru0131/Arduino-Snake-Game/README.md

 They were placed in the following montage:
 ![alt text](https://github.com/alexOlaru0131/Snake-Game/blob/main/SnakeGame.png)

-The program uses the same rules as the Snake Game on Nokia.
-To control the snake you need to press the buttons which direction (function) you can set by adjusting the code or by rearranging the wires.

-The rules are simple.
-The snake is starting by the length of 1 (unit).
-The snake needs to eat the fruits.
-Each time the snake eats a fruit (1 unit), he gets bigger by 1 unit.
-The snake and fruits are placed randomly on the display.
-If the snake gets big enough that you will hit it's body with it's head, you will lose the game and restart imeediately a new one.

-The code I designed works by these rules, it's not that complicated.
-You can upgrade it by modifying the looks of the snake and fruit (I wanted to show an apple, but it got too complicated).
+In the software part, the display uses the `SPI communication protocol` and it displays the snake on each unit of length as a filled sqaure and tge fruits as filled circles.
+The snake can't hit the walls as it will just appear in the opposite part of the screen when going in the margin.
+As the snake eats each fruit, he will increase in size by one unit.
+If the snake collides with himself, the game will reset.
+The fruits are placed randomly on the map.

 https://youtu.be/nMhmNtP8bHk